movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

   TODO: Remove this comment before finalizing.
 -->

-## New Definitions and Terms
+#### Definitions

-- **block-range** : a sequence of L2-blocks that are committed to on L1.
+- **superBlock** : a sequence of L2Blocks to which the postconfirmation protocol commits to on L1.
-- **validator** : A participant in the FFS protocol that is responsible for attesting to the correctness of block-ranges.
-- **attester** (deprecated): a validator
-- **acceptor** : A validator that is selected to accept block-ranges.
-- **postconfirmation** : a confirmation on L1, protected by a supermajority of stake

-#### Other

-- **block** : previously block-range was described as `block`.
-However the term `block` is also used in the context of `L1-blocks`, e.g. `block.timestamp` which refers to the L1-block time.
+- **accepter**: A specific validator selected for a some interval by using parameters from the L1, with the role to activate the postconfirmation functionality on the L1 contract.

 ## Motivation

-We require from the FFS protocol that it is secure and efficient, yet simple in its initial design.
-In order for the protocol to be kept simple validators only communicate to the L1-contract and not with each other.
-This is a key design decision to reduce the complexity of the protocol.
+We require from the FFS protocol that it is secure and efficient, yet simple in its _initial_ design.
+In order for the protocol to fullfill the requirement for simplicity, validators only communicate to the L1-contract and not with each other.
+This is a key design decision to reduce the complexity of the protocol, but can be improved in the future.

-Moreover, to facilitate predictable rewards, validators only perform the function of committing.
-While the update of the state in the contract (the _postconfirmation_) is left to the role of the acceptor.
+We also request that rewards and costs are made more predictable for validators.
+For this, we propose a special role -- the accepter -- to perform the postconfirmation process.

 <!--
   The motivation section should include a description of any nontrivial problems the MIP solves.
 It should not describe how the MIP solves those problems.